Intel

 Series A in 2024

-AI-LINK is a digital infrastructure provider specializing in 5G edge cloud services aimed at enhancing communication infrastructure.
-The company develops advanced 5G networks and mobile edge computing platforms, offering a comprehensive suite of services that includes terminals, base stations, and cloud solutions.
-AI-LINK's offerings cater to various sectors, such as transportation, real estate, education, industry, and tourism, enabling these businesses to leverage the full potential of 5G technology for improved connectivity and operational efficiency.
+AI-LINK is a digital infrastructure provider specializing in industrial sites and 5G edge cloud services.
+The company develops advanced 5G networks and mobile edge computing platforms, offering a comprehensive range of 5G solutions that include terminals, base stations, and cloud services.
+By catering to various sectors such as transportation, real estate, education, industry, and tourism, AI-LINK enables businesses to enhance their communication infrastructure and leverage the benefits of advanced connectivity.

 MatrixSpace